killy971/hpc-coveralls/README.md

 In order to prevent this from happening, hpc-coveralls provides the `run-cabal-test` command which runs `cabal test` and returns with `0` if the regex `^Test suite .*: FAIL$` never matches any line of the output.

-This hpc issue should be fixed in version 0.7 (not yet available on Travis CI).
+As this issue is fixed in the hpc version shipped with GHC 7.8, you don't have to use `run-cabal-test` when testing with GHC 7.8 and can safely use `cabal test`.

 ### Options